Sign Up for our

 Inquire with the endorsement coordinator (at email@example.com)

-Use the Getting Started self-study (located on the Documents page under the Endosement tab of this website) which will help you assess your experience and level of endorsement prior to beginning the portfolio process
+Use the Getting Started self-study (located on the Getting Started: Endorsement Portfolio page on the left sidebar) which will help you assess your experience and level of endorsement prior to beginning the portfolio process

 Register in the EASy System, our online Endorsement Application System(https://easy.mi-aimh.org/ctaimh)